Ananya-Abhijeeta/IC-Characterization/README.md

 V=I×R
 Main Uses of Resistor

--To Limit Current
+- To Limit Current
--To Divide Voltage,
+- To Divide Voltage,
--To Protect Components
+- To Protect Components